This article is dedicated to my passionate QA Fraternity!!!

 A lot of companies hire for Automation Testing, but you should feel lucky only if you are able to find an automation project in that new organization.
 Many a time you would just land up in another manual project where you will find no scope for learning after a few months.

 The main reason for changing your current company might be “I am not getting automation experience”.
 You may have to put in all the efforts to learn automation and then change the company because you want to switch from manual testing.
 So here you are !!

 You are screwed again !!

-Another worst part which I have noticed happening in many organizations is that even a QA Lead or the QA Manager almost do the same work as a junior tester.
+Another worst part that I have noticed happening in many organizations is that even a QA Lead or the QA Manager almost does the same work as a junior tester.
 This may not be the case everywhere, but being promoted as a QA lead doesn’t guarantee that you will get the roles you are looking out for.

 Hierarchy in your project may lead you to do the same work which your peer juniors are performing.
 QA Manager roles are almost going.

 So where should a Lead QA see himself in the future?

 Finally, but most interestingly each and everyone in this IT fraternity dreams of going onsite.
 If you compare the onsite chances which the BAs or developers get with what a QA gets, then you will feel sad to be on the losing side.
 I have worked with different organizations and there are some common words which ofter my ears used to hear from the HRs or Higher Management.

 Those are the words that make me sad – “There are no onsite for QA’s”.
 But again, this is not the same case everywhere, However, I am just quoting the general trends in the industry.

 So, let’s revisit the title of this article “QA Roles v/s Goals”.